Prevalence of mental disorders: US mental health studies

 Previous widely cited large-scale surveys in the US were the Epidemiological Catchment Area (ECA) survey and subsequent National Comorbidity Survey (NCS).
 The NCS was replicated and updated between 2000 and 2003 and indicated that, of those groups of disorders assessed, nearly half of Americans (46.4%) reported meeting criteria at some point in their life for either a DSM-IV anxiety disorder (28.8%), mood disorder (20.8%), impulse-control disorder (24.8%) or substance use disorders (14.6%).
 Half of all lifetime cases had started by age 14 and three quarters by age 24.

 In the prior 12-month period only, around a quarter (26.2%) met criteria for any disorder—anxiety disorders 18.1%; mood disorders 9.5%; impulse control disorders 8.9%; and substance use disorders 3.8%.
 A substantial minority (23%) met criteria for more than two disorders.
 22.3% of cases were classed as serious, 37.3% as moderate and 40.4% as mild.

 European population studies

 A 2004 cross-European study found that approximately one in four people reported meeting criteria at some point in their life for one of the DSM-IV disorders assessed, which included mood disorders (13.9%), anxiety disorders (13.6%) or alcohol disorder (5.2%).
 Approximately one in ten met criteria within a 12-month period.
 Women and younger people of either gender showed more cases of disorder.

-A 2005 review of 27 studies have found that 27% of adult Europeans is or has been affected by at least one mental disorder in the past 12 months.
+A 2005 review of 27 studies have found that 27% of adult Europeans are or have been affected by at least one mental disorder in the past 12 months.
 It was also found that the most frequent disorders were anxiety disorders, depressive, somatoform and substance dependence disorders.